-Attracting and acquiring the best talent is hard enough in a competitive job market.
-Organizations must now also work to get the best out of their hires, helping them develop new skills as well as motivating and ultimately retaining them long-term.
+Attracting and acquiring the best talent is hard enough in a competitive jobs market; organizations must also work to get the best out of their hires, helping them develop new skills as well as motivating and ultimately retaining them long term.

-This is a whole new challenge following the ‘Great Resignation’ of 2021-22 when tens of millions of workers quit their jobs to seek alternative employment.
+That’s a whole new challenge since the ‘Great Resignation’ of 2021-22 when tens of millions of workers quit their jobs to seek alternative employment.
 For employers, the emphasis has since shifted toward facilitating dynamic work styles and managing workflows across increasingly distributed teams of remotely isolated individuals.

-How is IT involved in the employee onboarding process?
+How is IT involved in the onboarding process?

 The role of IT in digital onboarding